 Let’s cut the crap and face it.
 If you pick the wrong keywords, you’ll be certainly going to miss your targeted audience completely.
 And, if you choose to go with super long-tail keywords, you may miss out on desired traffic.
 If you choose highly competitive keywords, you’ll find yourself nowhere on Google search engine result pages (SERPs).
 So, how do you put all this together in a strategic way to make the most out of it?
-Or, how do you do you align your keywords with your business’s revenue goals?
-Well, keyword research should be the answer of these questions.
-So, now take a look on the keyword research hacks to beat the competition.
+Or, how do you align your keywords with your business’s revenue goals?
+Well, keyword research should be the answer to these questions.
+So, now take a look at the keyword research hacks to beat the competition.

 Step 1: Understanding That Keywords Are Divided Into 3 Major Categories

 It is considered wise to understand that keywords are divided into 3 major categories that belong to different stages of the funnel.
 The phrase of the keyword or search query shows how far in your sales funnel the prospect customer should land.

 Top-of-funnel keywords are completely informational (for example: how to, step by step, a guide to, the best way to etc.).